BtheGit/redux-redux/README.md

 }
 ```

 Not so different, right?
 Those empty () braces are where any arguments would go.
 We can't leave them out completely because '= =>' would confuse the hell out of our compiler.

-There is another syntax quirk to remember: if you have only one argument, you don't need the braces, but if you have more than one, or none, you do.
+There is another syntax quirk to remember as well.
+If you have only one argument, you don't need the braces, but if you have more than one, or none, you do.
 For example, these are all correct:

 ```javascript
 const sayHello = () => {